Breaking GUT Groups in F-Theory

-One may contrast this situation with the analogous one in compactifications of $M$-theory on ALE-fibered manifolds of $G_2$ holonomy \cite{Friedmann:2002ty}.
-In that case charged matter is localized at points on the $G_2$ manifold and so does not contribute a tower of KK modes to the one-loop running.
+One may contrast the situation in $F$-theory models with earlier work on compactifications of $M$-theory on ALE-fibered manifolds of $G_2$ holonomy \cite{Friedmann:2002ty}.
+In that case charged matter is localized at points on the $G_2$ manifold and so does not contribute a tower of KK modes to the one-loop running, and there was no parametric separation between the KK scale and the GUT scale.
 The situation in $F$-theory is a bit more complicated.